The Delaware Seashore offers quite a selection of restaurants that serve good fresh local seafood. And I’m a huge sucker for good scallops.

 Additionally, I must confess that I pulled together the specific ingredients for this dish by leafing through my Culinary Artistry book (which I do often).
 What goes with scallops?
 Scanning the scallops ingredient pairing list from Andrew Dornenburg and Karen Page‘s often-referenced book in my cookbook collection, I found potatoes, shallots, mustard, cream, garlic, white wine, and bacon in my fridge.

 Back to my seared scallops and mashed potatoes recipe.
 I started by making a pot of mashed potatoes and setting them aside to stay warm.
-I seared the scallops in some butter and oil, added the shallots and let them cook until a bit caramelized.
-Then I added some white wine to deglaze the pan, and some garlic, and let the scallops cook a few minutes in the mixture.
+Also crisped up some bacon and set it aside.
+Sauteed some scallops on either side in butter and oil just until the scallops are golden brown but not cooked through.
+Removed the scallops to a plate and kept warm.
+Then added shallots and let them cook until a bit caramelized.
+Then added some garlic and cooked a few minutes.
+Deglazed the pan with white wine and then added the scallops back to the pan.
+Let the scallops cook a bit until they were cooked through but not overcooked.
 In a separate pan, I combined grainy country mustard with dijon mustard and some heavy cream and heated through.
-I plated the warm mashed potatoes, set four scallops and some of the sauted shallots on the potatoes, and spooned a bit of mustard cream on just the scallops and a bit around the edge of the potatoes.
+I plated the warm mashed potatoes, set four scallops and some of the sauteed shallots on the potatoes, and spooned a bit of mustard cream sauce on just the scallops and a bit around the edge of the potatoes.
 Then, I sprinkled some crunchy real bacon bits and minced parsley over the whole dish.
 Decadent, and of course, I will tell you how to lighten it up in the recipe details below.

 From the kitchen of A Food Lover’s Delight….